 Previously, we shared some original ideas on how to hang your artworks on the wall with the sawtooth, picture wire and D-rings.
-However, nailing is still considered to be one of the top choices for hanging frames, since framing nailers provide the most strength and security to artwork pieces.
-Today, we will share some tips and tricks on how to nail your picture frames.
+Those are the hanging system on the frame.
+But how do we hit a nail perfectly into the wall and make sure it can hold a 5lbs frame?
+Framing nails provide the most strength and security to artwork pieces.
+Today, we will share some tips and tricks on how to put nail in your wall and hang your picture frames.

 When hanging a small to medium size picture, it is very important to drive the nail into a wall stud for better support.
 However, it is very difficult to locate the wall stud, so the best way to secure the frame is to tap the nail into a void between two studs.
 The trick here is to drive the nail into the wall at a steep angle, at least 45 degrees, which will provide much greater support than tapping the nail straight into the wall.